The Architect-Builder Pattern: A Production Workflow for AI Development

 - Data is normalized and stored for analysis

-- RAG pipeline processes signals to generate insights
+- RAG pipeline processes signals for insights

 The design took 30 minutes and three iterations.
 Manual research would have taken multiple days.